 Maria João Pires

-Maria João Pires plays Mozart's Piano Concerto No. 27
+Maria João Pires plays Mozart Piano Concerto No. 27

-How come a pianist think that s/he is going to play another concerto?
+How come a pianist thinks that s/he is going to play another concerto?
 What are rehearsals for?
-The answer is: this recording was part of a Lunch Concert.
+The answer is that this recording was part of a Lunch Concert.
 These are free concerts in Amsterdam.
 Sometimes they feature new talents, and sometimes rehearsals of the Royal Concertgebouw Orchestra, like in this case.
-So, it IS the rehearsal, but at the same time it IS a real concert.
+So, it IS the rehearsal, but at the same time, it IS a real concert.

 At the highest levels of professional musicians, guest soloists are not always expected to rehearse with the accompanying orchestra ahead of time, especially for a “casual” concert setting.
 For formal concerts, this would never occur, due to multiple mandatory rehearsals ahead of time (not to mention the dress rehearsal).